Dentists

 Find dental website leaks before patients miss the appointment path.

-Dental practice websites are often maintained by a mix of office staff, web vendors, booking widgets, and review tools.
+Dental practice websites often depend on office edits, booking widgets, and review tools.
 A page can still look current while the phone number is hard to tap, the appointment button points to an old scheduler, or a mobile visitor cannot find a clear contact path.
-This page explains the customer-path checks SiteLeak runs for dental practices and how to use the report as a practical maintenance list.
+This page explains the customer path checks SiteLeak runs for dental practices and how to use the report as a practical website maintenance list.

 Appointment, call, contact, and emergency-care paths that are visible on public pages